Roasted Tomatoes, Peppers and Eggplant over Soft Polenta

 Serves: 4 to 6

-The late summer harvest offers up such treasures!
-This dish, with its roots in Mediterranean fare, takes advantage of some of the best.
-You may choose to add fennel, zucchini or green beans to the list of ingredients.
+This dish, with its roots in the Mediterranean, takes advantage of some of the best summer product.
 Creamy, rosemary-scented polenta offers the perfect pillow to cradle all of the glittering colors.

-- 2 to 4 organic heirloom tomatoes (enough for 2 cups chopped) Add to list
+- 2 to 4 heirloom tomatoes (enough for 2 cups chopped) Add to list

-- 1 organic red bell pepper Add to list
+- 1 red bell pepper Add to list

 - 1/4 cup extra virgin olive oil Add to list